Skip to content

 1. Explicit subscription rules

-2. Use a local subscription using the conventional local queue routing if the message type has a known message handler within the application
+2. Use a local subscription using the conventional local queue routing if the message type has a known message handler within the application.
+This conventional routing to local queues can be disabled.

 3. Any registered message routing conventions like the Rabbit MQ or Amazon SQS routing conventions